Mzwanele Manyi: Response

 The comments drew strong criticism.
 The Freedom Front Plus and the South African Municipal Workers' Union called for his dismissal, while the Congress of South African Trade Unions (Cosatu) urged an investigation, saying the remarks "cast serious aspersions on his suitability for senior public office".
 The Democratic Alliance (DA) accused the government of pursuing "social engineering on a scale not seen since the darkest days of apartheid" and described the comments as "crude racism".

 The DA also released a separate video from February 2010 in which Manyi remarked that "Indians have bargained their way to the top".
 While he said the statement about Indians was made "on a lighter note" and in jest, he defended the Coloureds comment as reflecting the position of the Black Management Forum (BMF) rather than his personal views:This was the BMF position.
 I have no feelings on any issue.
 I speak as BMF chairman or as the government spokesman.
 This has nothing to do with me personally...
 Why is this being personalised?GCIS deputy Vusi Mona later issued an apology on Manyi's behalf, stating that Manyi "wished to apologise unreservedly" to those offended.
 However, Mona also suggested that the issue had resurfaced as part of a "vendetta" against Manyi, aimed at undermining his recent appointment as government spokesperson.

 The African National Congress (ANC) distanced itself from the "disturbing" remarks, saying they were inconsistent with the non-racial principles of the Freedom Charter, but rejected calls for his dismissal.
 Secretary-General Gwede Mantashe, described Manyi as "an agent of transformation" and said, "People who make calls to fire Jimmy Manyi have a hatred for change.
 Change is painful".
-The Mail & Guardian suggested that his close ties to President Jacob Zuma shielded him from political consequences.
+Rossouw, writing in the Mail & Guardian, suggested that his close ties to President Jacob Zuma shielded him from political consequences.